 A passive crossover set at 2250Hz routes higher frequencies to the 0.75-inch aluminum diaphragm tweeter.
 The rather stiff material helps this high-frequency driver react quickly and precisely to treble content.
 It’s coupled with a patented Tractrix Horn, a feature for which Klipsch is famous and contributes to extraordinary top-end performance.
 Extending up to 23kHz, the speaker produces an exceptional ambiance that is missed by lesser drivers.

+Each Klipsch speaker is covered by a five-year warranty.
 Klipsch offers a wide variety of customer support options.
-They can be contacted by telephone or online chat during weekday business hours.
+You can contact the company by telephone or online chat during weekday business hours.
 The website includes an extensive FAQs section as well as PDF versions of owner manuals and other product literature.
 A helpful community forum is also available on the site.

-Bookshelf speakers are desirable for a number of reasons.
-Their size makes them easy to place and they tend to be less expensive than floor standing speakers.
-While they can’t reproduce the same depth of sound as their larger counterparts, we found the Klipsch B-20 to be the top performer in the bookshelf speakers category.
-We were particularly impressed with their sensitivity which adds clarity to the sound across the audio spectrum.
-The offer a very wide dynamic range and their power handling capabilities are also admirable.
+The Klipsch B-20 is a top-rated bookshelf speaker.
+We were particularly impressed with its high sensitivity rating, which adds clarity to the sound across the audio spectrum.
+The speaker offers a very wide dynamic range and its power handling capabilities are also admirable.
 In reasonably priced bookshelf speakers, this is about as good as it gets.